Strawberry Shortcake Cupcakes

 - Preheat the oven to 350º F. Line a muffin pan with muffin liners.

 - In a mixing bowl combine the butter and sugar, beat using an electric mixer, 1-2 minutes until fluffy.
 Add in the egg whites, sour cream, milk, and vanilla extract.
 Beat lightly with the electric mixer.
-In a separate mixing bowl combine the gluten free flour, baking powder, and salt.
+In a separate mixing bowl combine the flour, baking powder, and salt.
 Sift the dry ingredients together, this will help produce extra fluffy cupcakes.
 Gradually add the flour mixture to the wet ingredients a few spoonfuls at a time.
 Mix until just incorporated.
 Fill the muffin liners 1/2 full.

 - Bake for 17-19 minutes at 350º F or until a few moist crumbs remain on a toothpick when inserted into the center.
 Allow the cupcakes to cool completely before adding the filling and whipped topping.